jimenez2society/-pwdg-/README.md

 ### **The query function**

-#### #DISCLAIMER — This only works on one DOM element at a time because I am only using `querySelector()` and not allowing for both `querySelector()` and `querySelectorAll()`
+#### #DISCLAIMER — This only works on one DOM element at a time because I am only using `querySelector()` and not allowing for both `querySelector()` and `querySelectorAll()`.

 #### In my code you will see this function named `query`.
-You can find how this function was built in `./js/lib/DomHelper.js` I've learned about proxy in javascript and it has been very interesting to me so I thought I would use it in this app, I will give a small example of how it is used in this project, take a look!
+You can find out how this function was built in `./js/lib/DomHelper.js` I've learned about javscript proxies and it has been very interesting to me so I thought I would use it in this app, I will give a small example of how it is used in this project, take a look!

 <br/>

-#### 1. We pass in an `element` through the `query` function.
-Then we select that element with `querySelector` setting it to `el`
+#### 1. We pass in an `element` parameter through the `query` function.
+Inside the function, we select that element with `querySelector` setting it to `el`

 #### 2. We create a variable named `queryProxy` setting it to a new `Proxy`.
 In this proxy we pass in two parameters which are both objects